We are campaigning to transform the way the built environment is regulated

 If the government introduces the Healthy Homes Principles into regulations, policy, and law, and universally applies them to all new homes, they will not only hold housebuilders more accountable for the quality of the housing they produce, but also create a level playing field for the whole industry.
 This would create stability over the long-term, which allow the market to adapt and innovate.

 Any increases in build costs that arise will be reflected in the price developers will pay for land.

-Sign up to receive news, analysis and updates from the Healthy Homes campaign.
+Sign up to receive news, analysis and updates from the campaign.

 Access the Healthy Homes resources, including blogs and reports.

-We can help you implement the Healthy Homes Principles in your area.
+We can help you implement the HH Principles in your area.